Bachelor's Degree in Life Sciences

 - Fundamentals of Oncogenesis

-- Research methods: protein identification, quantification of expression levels, and purification; analysis of protein complex interactions
+- Research methods: identification, measurement of expression levels, and purification of proteins; analysis of protein complex interactions

 PAL3ISER – Environmental Engineering – Radiobiology – Nutrition and Health